oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

          </virtualport>

-The value of the "bridge" attribute of the "source" element is the OVS switch to which the VNIC should be added.
+The value of the "bridge" attribute of the "source" element is the OVS switch to which the vNIC should be added.
-The  "interfaceid" attribute of the "virtualport/parameters" element is the name of the OVN logical switch port which should be associated with this VNIC, and sets the value of the "external-ids:iface-id" column in the logical switch port record.
+The  "interfaceid" attribute of the "virtualport/parameters" element is the name of the OVN logical switch port which should be associated with this vNIC, and sets the value of the "external-ids:iface-id" column in the logical switch port record.
 The complete xml would look as follows: